specialized806/microsoft-365-docs/microsoft-365/frontline/flw-setup-microsoft-365.md

 ## Step 5: Deploy your frontline teams

+Frontline teams are a collection of people, content, and tools within an organization for different frontline worker locations.
 When deploying Teams to your frontline workforce, you have different options for how you can manage team membership.
 You can choose between dynamic team membership, static team membership, or a combination of both.

 To learn more, see the following guidance: